 This is currently quite a popular option as it is straightforward to use and lightweight.
 You don’t even need to install it.
 Don’t let the name fool you, however; CPU-Z provides information about your RAM, CPU, GPU, and most of the other components.

 To use it, head to the official CPU-Z website and download the ZIP version.
 Extract and run the .exe file (either the 32-bit or 64-bit version, depending on your system).
-In a few minutes, the program will analyze all of the PC components, and you can open the ‘Graphics‘ tab.
+In a few moments, the application will analyze all of the PC components, and you can open the ‘Graphics‘ tab.

 In this tab, you will see the name, manufacturer, code name, architecture, and anything else you could desire to know about your graphics card.